-Former para champion Reid retires from athletics
+Former champion Reid retires from athletics

 Last updated on .From the section Athletics

-Former para world champion Stef Reid has retired from athletics at the age of 37, saying "it's been a blast".
+Former Para-athletic world champion Stef Reid has retired from athletics, saying "it's been a blast".

 Born in New Zealand to a Scottish father and English mother, Reid went on to compete - and win medals - at 200m and long jump for Canada and Britain.

-She has also featured on TV programmes MasterChef and Dancing On Ice.
+Reid has also featured on TV programmes MasterChef and Dancing On Ice.

 "I have loved every minute of my career and retirement feels like entirely the wrong word - I think evolution fits much better," Reid said on Twitter.